abhinav4848/Obsidian-Medicine/asthma.md

 \* MART: Maintenance & Reliever therapy (has fast acting LABA)

-Unique case: Stable asthma, with just exercise induced SoB: LTRA > Sodium cromoglicate.
+**Unique case**: Stable asthma, with just exercise induced SoB: LTRA > Sodium cromoglicate.
 ### Inhaler Technique
 remove cap and shake
 breathe out gently
 take puff as you begin to breathe in hold breath for >=10s as per comfort, to allow time to spread to lungs.
 Wait 30s before you repeat a puff.

+### Determine right time for bronchodilators
+Assess severity: Peak flow rate diary > FeNO
+- Peak flow rate diary helps with management, as well as diagnosis if doubtful.

 ---
 ## Child stable asthma management